How to Care for Halo Extensions in Winter and on Ski Trips

 3. Deep Condition After Washing

-Leave conditioner or mask on for 5–10 minutes, then rinse with cool water to seal the cuticle and boost shine.
+Leave conditioner or mask on for 5–10 minutes, then rinse with cool water to smooth the hair surface for extra shine.

 4. Air Dry Whenever Possible